Lima Travel Guide: Where to Stay, Eat, Pack, and Plan an Easier First Trip

 Plaza de Armas, the main square in the Historic Center.

 Looking for housing on Airbnb?
-Check out 5 Airbnb tips I’ve learned from 100+ stays (that people often miss) →
+Check out my 5 Airbnb tips I’ve learned from 100+ stays (that people often miss)

 Weekend art fair at Parque Kennedy, the central park and gathering spot in Miraflores.

-Use the itineraries below as plug-and-play full-day plans.
+Use the itineraries below as plug-and-play full-day plans instead of planning from scratch.
 These are routes that I personally designed and followed, and that I’d recommend for a first visit to Lima.
 They’re efficient, walkable days that give you a highlight of the food, cultural sites, and the unique vibe of the districts.
 If you’ve already been to Lima, they’re still great foundations you can adapt to your interests.

 Museo de Sitio Pucllana, the ruins of a pre-Inca pyramid from the Lima culture.